prashant14589/SLIDING_WINDOW/README.md

 # SLIDING_WINDOW
-# this repo is to collect and practice all the Sliding Window problems I encounter for future reference
+# This repo is to collect and practice all the Sliding Window problems I encountered for future reference